- define key terminology and concepts for each subject area;

 - explain how species diversity and ecosystem functions may be impacted by climate change; and describe and understand the importance of natural resources sustainability.

-This course is free of charge for registered conference delegates, and $150 per person for those individuals that would like to just attend the workshop.
-Registrations will be accepted on a first-come, first-served basis.
-The maximum number of participants is 20.
+This workshop is free of charge for registered conference delegates; registration will be accepted on a first-come, first-serve basis.
+The maximum number of participants is 30.

 Download registration form here

 Taking the professional development course satisfies one out of the three criteria required to renew your PAED certification.
 PAED is valid for a five-year period, therefore, if you have received your PAED Certification more than five years ago, you are up for renewal.
 For more information about renewing PAED, contact Carmelle Nepoose in Western Canada or Anita Boyle in Eastern Canada.

 Anita Boyle, Certification Coordinator - Eastern Canada